uwcse440/web-cse440-sp17/_assignments/assignment2/index.md

 to help develop a set of potential tasks your design might support.
 You will next sketch how a set of initial designs might support those tasks.
 You will choose a design to pursue in the remainder of the course and storyboard the details of your design in the context of important tasks.
-Finally, you will present your design process in a report and presentation.
+Finally, you will present your design process in a report.

 More specifically, you will do the following: